The short answer? Yes.

-If you’re starting a business, you may already expect expenses such as inventory, office equipment, office space and advertising but there are other hurdles to consider.
+If you’re starting a business, you may already expect expenses such as inventory, office equipment, office space and advertising, but chances are you’ll encounter other expenses, perhaps related to personnel, administration or licensing.

 - Hiring top talent.
 Some millennials hire other millennials, as they’re more likely to share the same vision for the future.
 Others, however, realize the importance of bringing the older generation into their company, as these professionals have more real world experience and knowledge.
 Having a good understanding of the industry and roles you need to fill may better help you identify the right mix for hiring.